qmlbook/qmlbook/en/ch15/index.rst

 The ``QObject`` class forms the foundations of Qt, but there are many more classes in the framework.
 Before we continue looking at QML and how to extend it, we will look at some basic Qt classes that are useful to know about.

 The code examples shown in this section are written using the Qt Test library.
 It offers a great way to explore the Qt API and store it for later reference. ``QVERIFY``, ``QCOMPARE`` are functions provided by the test library to assert a certain condition.
-We will also use ``{}`` scopes to avoid identifier name collisions.
+We will use ``{}`` scopes to avoid name collisions.
 So do not get confused.

 QString
 -------